-- 2.1 For the purposes of this Code of Conduct; - a "councillor" means a member or co-opted member of Exmouth Town Council. - 2.3 a "co-opted member" means a person who is not a member of Exmouth Town Council but who; - a) sits on any committee or sub-committee of the Council, or; - b) represents the Council on, any joint committee or joint sub- committee of the Council; whether or not they are entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee. - a "disclosable pecuniary interest" means an interest of yours, or of your partner if you are aware of your partner's interest, within the descriptions set out in Table 1 of Appendix B.

-- 2.5 a "meeting" means any meeting of: - the Council - any of the Council's Committees, Sub-Committees, joint Committees, or Joint Sub-committees; - one or more councillors, formal or informal and with or without officers, relating to the discharge of the Council's functions where a formal record is made by a Council officer. - a "partner" means a spouse or civil partner, or a person with whom you are living as if you are a married couple, or a person with whom you are living as if you are civil partners. - 2.7 a "sensitive interest" is as an interest which, if disclosed, could lead to the councillor, or a person connected with the councillor, being subject to violence or intimidation.
+- 2.1 For the purposes of this Code of Conduct; - 2.2 a "councillor" means a member or co-opted member of Exmouth Town Council. - 2.3 a "disclosable pecuniary interest" means an interest of yours, or of your partner if you are aware of your partner's interest, within the descriptions set out in Table 1 of Appendix B. - 2.4 a "partner" means a spouse or civil partner, or a person with whom you are living as if you are a married couple, or a person with whom you are living as if you are civil partners. - 2.5 a "sensitive interest" is as an interest which, if disclosed, could lead to the councillor, or a person connected with the councillor, being subject to violence or intimidation. - 2.6 a "co-opted member" means a person who is not a member of Exmouth Town Council but who;